JasonSeb/fractal-generation/README.md

 Currently, both 'Mandelbrot_interactive.py' and 'Mandelbrot_animation.py' cannot zoom beyond 2^(-45) due to the limited precision of floating point numbers.
 This might be fixed at a later date.

-The animated PNG produced from 'Mandelbrot_animation.py' might not play on all platforms.
-Opening it on FireFox works the best, though Chrome has animated PNG support as well I believe.
+Animated PNGs are not supported by all platforms.
+Opening the 'mandelbrot_zoom.png' on FireFox works the best, though Chrome has animated PNG support as well I believe.